hashicorp/packer/website/source/docs/builders/amazon-chroot.html.markdown

   and provisioned on the currently running instance.
 This must be an EBS-backed AMI with a root volume snapshot that you have access to.

-Optional:
+### Optional:

-* `ami_virtualization_type` (string) - The type of virtualization for the AMI you are building.
-This option is required to register HVM images.
-Can be "paravirtual" (default) or "hvm".

 * `ami_description` (string) - The description to set for the resulting AMI(s).
 By default this description is empty.

-* `ami_groups` (array of string) - A list of groups that have access to launch the resulting AMI(s).
+* `ami_groups` (array of strings) - A list of groups that have access to launch the resulting AMI(s).
 By default no groups have permission to launch the AMI. `all` will make the AMI publicly accessible.

-* `ami_product_codes` (array of string) - A list of product codes to associate with the AMI.
+* `ami_product_codes` (array of strings) - A list of product codes to associate with the AMI.
 By default no product codes are associated with the AMI.

-* `ami_regions` (array of string) - A list of regions to copy the AMI to.
+* `ami_regions` (array of strings) - A list of regions to copy the AMI to.
   Tags and attributes are copied along with the AMI.
 AMI copying takes time depending on the size of the AMI, but will generally take many minutes.

-* `ami_users` (array of string) - A list of account IDs that have access to launch the resulting AMI(s).
+* `ami_users` (array of strings) - A list of account IDs that have access to launch the resulting AMI(s).
 By default no additional users other than the user creating the AMI has permissions to launch it.

+* `ami_virtualization_type` (string) - The type of virtualization for the AMI you are building.
+This option is required to register HVM images.
+Can be "paravirtual" (default) or "hvm".

-* `chroot_mounts` (list of list of strings) - This is a list of additional devices to mount into the chroot environment.
+* `chroot_mounts` (array of array of strings) - This is a list of additional devices to mount into the chroot environment.
 This configuration parameter requires some additional documentation which is in the "Chroot Mounts" section below.
 Please read that section for more information on how to use this.

+* `command_wrapper` (string) - How to run shell commands.
+This defaults to "{{.Command}}".
+This may be useful to set if you want to set environmental variables or perhaps run it with `sudo` or so on.
+This is a configuration template where the `.Command` variable is replaced with the command to be run.

-* `copy_files` (list of strings) - Paths to files on the running EC2 instance that will be copied into the chroot environment prior to provisioning.
+* `copy_files` (array of strings) - Paths to files on the running EC2 instance that will be copied into the chroot environment prior to provisioning.
   This is useful, for example, to copy `/etc/resolv.conf` so that DNS lookups work.